dipsankar-sinha/Wav2Vec2-ASR-Amharic-CV-16.1/README.md

 ## Intended uses & limitations

 - This model is a general purpose speech to text conversion model.
-There can be several use cases of this model such as in eduation, business, healthcare, government sectors etc.The model can be specifically designed for this sectors.
+There can be several use cases of this model such as in eduation, business, healthcare, government sectors etc.The model can be specifically designed for these sectors.

 - The primary limitation is the WER is not as per with the standard.
 That is because of lack of data.
 The model's performance can be improved by using a large dataset with complex sentences and sector specific Information.